moritxius-matsuda/FRPC-Manager/README.md

 ## Features

 - Web UI for managing FRPC endpoints
-- Automatic download and installation of FRPC
+- Automatic download and installation of FRPC during setup
 - Systemd service setup for both FRPC and the web UI
 - Easy configuration of FRPC endpoints
 - One-click restart of FRPC service
+- Support for various Linux distributions

 ## Installation